Jibbarth/slacknewsletter/README.md

 This application allows you to generate a newsletter from your [Slack](https://slack.com) channels.
 It goes through the channels looking for links, combines them into a html file, and sends it by email.
+It's ideal for keeping track of your finds when the historical Slack reaches its limit.

 ## Installation & Configuration